DIP Online

 COLOR IN SUMMARY

-When using color in relation to framing it is important to interrelate,
+When using color in relation to framing it is important to interrelate, interweave

-and a masterpiece.
-A sandstone hand
+a masterpiece.
+A sandstone hand painted

-being the topic for my August column on THE ESSENCE OF DESIGN.
+the topic for my August column on THE ESSENCE OF DESIGN.

 Physicists tell us about the make-up of color composition, psychologists